YesselmanLab/rna_motif_library/README.md

 # After processing with SNAP we need to generate motif files
 python cli.py generate_motifs
 # No threading for this one
+# If this errors see error handling below

 # After generating motifs we find tertiary contacts
 python cli.py find_tertiary_contacts --threads 8